 The easiest way to see Lake Tahoe is to drive around its perimeter on a scenic drive.
-There are lots of places to stop and explore along this route.
+Along this route, there are lots of places to stop and explore.
+Small towns ring the lake, like Incline Village, Tahoe City and South Lake Tahoe.
+Each offers places to eat and outdoor activities.

 What to do in Lake Tahoe during the Summer